Leofric Missal: Contents

 The Missal consists of three basic sections.
 The first, named "A" by one of the editors of the manuscript, F. E. Warren, is the sacramentary, probably created in the last half of the ninth century.
 It contains a large initial (f 154 verso (v)) with human and animal heads and interlace that is thought to have been added in England in the first half of the 10th century.

 Warren called the second section "B" and identified it as 21 folios of material relating to a calendar, other computus-related material, and four pages of illustrations on both sides of folios 49 and 50.
 These illustrations, which are full-page and mostly drawings in several colours of ink, were added around 970 in England in a different style to the initial in section A. They are an early instance of the influence from the school of Reims that was part of the formation of the Winchester style through works like the Utrecht Psalter.
 Their style has been compared to the slightly earlier Winchester manuscript, the Benedictional of St. Æthelwold, though the miniatures there are mostly fully painted.
 Folio 49r depicts the Hand of God giving the paschal cycle, followed by pages showing standing figures of Vita and Mors ("Life" and "Death"), illustrating the Apuleian Sphere, a method of divination to discover if a patient would live or die, that ultimately originated in Coptic Egypt.
 Folio 50 v has diagrams with decorations and a bust in a roundel showing the calculation of the date of Easter.
 There is decoration, in one case a full border, of acanthus foliage, and all the drawings are badly faded.
-The entire "B" section appears to have originated at Glastonbury Abbey, and seem to have formed a coherent whole.
-The lack of mention of Edward the Martyr, who died in 979, would place the addition of this material prior to that date.
+The entire "B" section appears to have originated at Glastonbury Abbey, and seems to have formed a coherent whole.
+The lack of mention of Edward the Martyr, who died in 979, would place the addition of this material before that date.